tatsuhikonaito/DEEP-HLA/README.md

 ## Overview

 `DEEP*HLA` receives SNV data and outputs genotype dosages of binary HLA alleles.
-In  `DEEP*HLA`, HLA imputation is peformed in two processes: (1) a model training with a HLA reference panel and (2) Imputation with a trained model.
+In  `DEEP*HLA`, HLA imputation is peformed in two processes: (1) model training with a HLA reference panel and (2) Imputation with a trained model.

 ## Requirements